Why is my Mac not recognizing external monitors?

 4. Run Mac maintenance scripts

 MacBook maintenance sounds daunting, but it's actually a lot simpler than you may realize.
-You can use a free version of CleanMyMac X (notarized by Apple).
+You can use a free version of CleanMyMac (notarized by Apple).
 This purpose-built application has a brilliant Maintenance module that can help you force rotate maintenance scripts to solve glitches and bugs on your system and keep it optimized; here's how:

 Maintenance Scripts in CleanMyMac